paperclipmaximizer/paperclipmaximizer.github.io/_posts/2023-06-20-students-struggle-with-recursion.md

 category: cs-education
 ---
 ## Introducing the issue
----
-Many learners report difficulties with certain **abstract mathematical concepts** in undergraduate computer science courses.
-Specifically, they struggle with: self-similarity, (parametric) types and reasoning about types, recursion, recursive thinking, recursive data types, graphs, trees, cases, pattern matching, and generally using logic and reasoning about code.
-Some learners report finishing courses that involved abstract mathematical concepts while still not fully understanding them, not feeling like they made progress, feelings of frustration and a desire to skip courses that invole these concepts.^1
+*Abstract mathematical concepts can be a challenge for many undergraduate computer science learners.** Some of the most common areas of difficulty include self-similarity, parametric types and reasoning about types, recursion, recursive thinking, recursive data types, graphs, trees, cases, pattern matching, and using logic and reasoning about code.

-Some learners express this feeling of "not making progress" or "understanding what they did right" _especially after **successfully** completing a hard recursion exercise, or even a course._
+*Even after successfully completing a hard recursion exercise or course, some learners may still feel like they don't fully understand the concepts involved.** This can be frustrating and discouraging, and it can lead to feelings of inadequacy or a desire to skip future courses that involve abstract mathematical concepts.*
 - "I've done the How to Code courses, but I don't know if they worked out for me."
 - "I got a 'All 20 test passed!', so thanks!
 I do still have difficulty understanding what I did exactly..."
 - "I've made it this far (to PLB), I've spent months but I'm not improving at all."